-THIRD: That the place where the principal office of the corporation, is to be located shall be in 35/F Century Diamond Tower, Century City, Kalayaan Avenue, Makati City, but it may establish branches in some foreign countries.
-(As amended by the Board of Directors on May 6, 2022 and approved by the Majority Stockholders of CPGI on June 27, 2022)
+The principal office of the Corporation shall be located at the 35/F Century Diamond Tower, Century City, Kalayaan Avenue, Makati City.
+The Corporation may have offices at such other places of business in the Philippines or in foreign countries as the Board may, from time to time, designate.
+(As amended by the Board of Directors on its special meeting on May 11, 2023 and subject to the approval of the Majority Stockholders of CPGI on June 30, 2023).

-Upon motions duly seconded, the following resolutions as resolved by the Board of Directors during its May 6, 2022 Board Meeting was approved and ratified by the Stockholders present in person or by proxy owning at least two thirds (2/3) of the outstanding capital stock of the Corporation: "RESOLVED that the Board of Directors of Century Properties Group Inc. hereby approves the amendments of
+Upon motions duly seconded, the following resolutions as resolved by the Board of Directors during its May 11, 2023 Board Meeting was approved and ratified by the Stockholders present in person or by proxy owning at least two thirds (2/3) of the outstanding capital stock of the Corporation

+"RESOLVED that the Board of Directors of Century Properties Group Inc. hereby approves the amendments of Article 1 under the Amended By-Laws of Century Properties Group Inc. to read as follows: